olliesharp5/rock-paper-scissors-lizard-spock/README.md

 I came up with the following points, which are applicable to the users:

 - As a user, I want to understand the purpose of this website quickly and easily.
-- As a user, I want to easily navigate this website (by using a mouse, a keyboard, or a touch screen).
+- As a user, I want to easily navigate this website (by using a mouse or a touch screen).
 - As a user, I want to have access to the rules of the game.
 - As a user, I want to know how to use the game interface
 - As a user, I want to know who wins each round